 - the vegetarian

-The idea behind this diet is to eat like a Mediterranean and reap the health benefits as you do so.
-According to Eating Well Magazine, eating like a Mediterranean is eating slowly and enjoying every bite is an important part of this diet:
+The idea behind this diet is to eat foods common in the Mediterranean and reap the health benefits as you do so.
+According to Eating Well Magazine, eating slowly and enjoying every bite is an important part of this diet:

 - Replace your vegetable oils with healthy olive oil, and use it for everything from salad dressing to drizzles.